 Remember the days of your parents reading you a bedtime story?
 You’d snuggle in with your favorite stuffed animal, and soon, you would drift off to sleep.
-The world felt right when Mom or Dad read your favorite story.
+The world felt right during those storytelling moments.

-If you read our last blog post on rebranding (hyperlink), you learned that logos are pretty important.
-They are the face of your brand and give a glimpse into its culture and values.
+As the face of your brand, logos are pretty important.
+They give a glimpse into its culture and values.
 But, a logo doesn’t tell it all.
 You can’t expect your customers to understand exactly what your logo is meant to convey.
 Therefore, we tell stories.

 We’re not trying to say that they should put you to sleep like your old bedtime stories, but they should spark an emotion, a connection or some kind of reaction like the fairytales we’ve always heard.

 Many nonprofit organizations have been taking advantage of the storytelling tactic for years.
 That’s no surprise considering stories appeal to our emotions and generate action.
 In other words, stories makes us feel connected to a cause, spark a desire to make a difference, and ultimately, make us want to donate our time or money.

 However, storytelling isn’t just for nonprofits.
 To gain loyalty with customers, you must do more than just “sell” your business.
 You have to make your business appealing, tap into emotions, and tell a story that is authentic to you.
 Every business has a story, and every business should tell it.
 Believe it or not, customers really are interested!
 If you’re not sure where to start, here are a few ideas that can help.

 1. Find your spark